UTKARSHKUMAR712/Poly_movies/README.md

 ## Credits

-- Built with guidance and provider modules from [`Zenda-Cross/vega-providers`](https://github.com/Zenda-Cross/vega-providers.git)
+- Built with  provider modules from [`Zenda-Cross/vega-providers`](https://github.com/Zenda-Cross/vega-providers.git)
-- Special thanks to [Zenda-Cross](https://github.com/Zenda-Cross) for the original project and continuing inspiration
+- Special thanks to [Zenda-Cross](https://github.com/Zenda-Cross) for the provider

-## License

-Refer to the original project license or include your preferred license terms here.